-- Require generators to provide data on the hourly change in emissions, startups, shutdowns, and cycling.
-Many plants are required to report hourly emissions data to the US EPA, but the data is not in a user-friendly format and it’s difficult to ascertain how power plant operations are changing over time without some complex analysis.
+- Require data that is currently reported to the US EPA on facility hourly startups, shutdowns and cycling to be made available for local air districts and the public on the California Air Resources Board (“CARB”) website.
+The data reported to EPA is not in a user-friendly format and it’s difficult to ascertain how power plant operations are changing over time without some complex analysis.
 More accessible information about how power plants are actually operating, as opposed to how they were predicted to operate when they were first permitted, is an essential first step to better decisions about how dispatch of natural gas power plants are impacting local air quality.

-- Require the state to plan for how it will reduce natural gas generation and accelerate the eventual retirement of gas plants, placing a priority on reducing natural gas generation in communities most impacted by air pollution.
+- Require the state agencies to work together to identify ways to reduce global warming and criteria air pollution emissions from natural gas plants, with a priority on reductions in communities most impacted by air pollution.